willGuimont/willGuimont.github.io/about.md

 permalink: /about/
 ---
 <!-- TODO add more content here -->
 This is my personal website.
-I'm a software engineer student at Université Laval.
+I'm a software engineering student at Université Laval.

 You can find the source code of this site at GitHub:
 [willGuimont][will] /